dart-lang/site-www/src/tools/pub/cmd/pub-global.md

 ### Running a script from your PATH

-To run a script directly from the command line, add the `bin` file for the [system cache](/tools/pub/glossary#system-cache) to your path.
+To run a script directly from the command line, add the [system cache][] `bin` directory to your `PATH` environment variable.

-For example, say you've activated the Stagehand script, but you still can't run the command:
+For example, say you've activated the Stagehand package, but you still can't run the command:

 ```terminal